 I don’t want to say that lately I’ve been immersed in all sorts of projects, because it wouldn’t be true at all.
 What is more true is that I’m immersed in all sorts of projects all the time.

 This requires some planning and self-reflection.
 I’m good at finishing whatever I start.
 I don’t know the meaning of postponement, or of ditching whatever project if it turns out to be some shit.
 I still do it, if for no other reason than because I’m curious to watch my reaction, ‘oh my, you wasted so much time on this, …’ my conscious self tells my unconscious self.
 The unconscious has a way of retorting stubbornly, in a rhetorical question, ‘so what if I did, only capitalists buy the idea that time is money.’
 Now this would be right on the money, my self in between the conscious and the unconscious would say.

-Be that as it may, and because I’m gearing up to run another series of webinars in the Playing Cards Foundation Course, here’s something everyone following Taroflexions can use (though obviously I’m writing this with the purpose of enticing you to be curious beyond the scope of this short essay.
-I hope you will).
+Be that as it may, here’s something everyone following Taroflexions can use (though obviously I’m writing this with the purpose of enticing you to be curious beyond the scope of this short essay, and check out the Playing Cards Foundation Course).

 If you ‘struggle’ with time, give yourself no more than two options: ‘Do it today or tomorrow?’
 Note that I didn’t say, ‘do it today or some other time at a later point’.
 That’s not an option if you want to get things done.

 I had to ask this of myself, and I used the cards for it, simply because I was too tired to deliberate and play judge between my competing conscious and unconscious selves.

 Do it today?